CSW Industrials, Inc. (NASDAQ:CSWI) Stock Position Cut by TD Asset Management Inc

 TD Asset Management Inc lessened its stake in CSW Industrials, Inc. (NASDAQ:CSWI – Get Rating) by 1.6% in the fourth quarter, HoldingsChannel.com reports.
 The institutional investor owned 16,388 shares of the basic materials company’s stock after selling 272 shares during the quarter.
 TD Asset Management Inc’s holdings in CSW Industrials were worth $1,900,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-Bank of New York Mellon Corp lifted its holdings in CSW Industrials by 2.0% in the 1st quarter.
-Bank of New York Mellon Corp now owns 61,178 shares of the basic materials company’s stock valued at $7,194,000 after acquiring an additional 1,185 shares during the last quarter.
-US Bancorp DE lifted its holdings in CSW Industrials by 14.7% in the 1st quarter.
-US Bancorp DE now owns 1,642 shares of the basic materials company’s stock valued at $193,000 after acquiring an additional 210 shares during the last quarter.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of CSWI.
+Bank of New York Mellon Corp grew its position in CSW Industrials by 2.0% in the 1st quarter.
+Bank of New York Mellon Corp now owns 61,178 shares of the basic materials company’s stock valued at $7,194,000 after buying an additional 1,185 shares in the last quarter.
+US Bancorp DE grew its position in CSW Industrials by 14.7% in the 1st quarter.
+US Bancorp DE now owns 1,642 shares of the basic materials company’s stock valued at $193,000 after buying an additional 210 shares in the last quarter.
 MetLife Investment Management LLC lifted its holdings in CSW Industrials by 52.4% in the 1st quarter.
 MetLife Investment Management LLC now owns 8,229 shares of the basic materials company’s stock valued at $968,000 after acquiring an additional 2,830 shares during the last quarter.
 Westwood Holdings Group Inc. acquired a new stake in CSW Industrials in the 1st quarter valued at about $239,000.
 Finally, Vanguard Group Inc. lifted its holdings in CSW Industrials by 0.9% in the 1st quarter.
 Vanguard Group Inc. now owns 804,646 shares of the basic materials company’s stock valued at $94,618,000 after acquiring an additional 7,331 shares during the last quarter.
 Institutional investors own 79.10% of the company’s stock.

 CSW Industrials Price Performance